Skip to content

 Cluster Architecture

-• guance-insert, a write load balancer that performs consistent hashing on raw data and forwards it to storage nodes.
+• guance-insert, a write load balancer that performs consistent hashing on raw data and then forwards it to storage nodes

-• guance-select, DQL and PromQL query engines that retrieve raw data from all storage nodes for computation and return final results.
+• guance-select, DQL and PromQL query engine that retrieves raw data from all data storage nodes for computation and returns the final computed result

 Component Details

-guance-insert and guance-select are stateless and need to maintain a list of guance-storage nodes in their startup parameters, allowing them to be scaled relatively freely.
+guance-insert and guance-select are stateless and require maintenance of the guance-storage node list in the startup parameters, which can be scaled relatively freely.

-guance-storage uses a structure similar to LSM Tree for storage design, which does not heavily rely on disk random write performance.
-Writes mainly depend on sequential reads and writes, while queries depend on random access.
-For disk selection, as long as the sequential write bandwidth is sufficient and stable, it can support enough writes.
-If random access performance is good, query performance will be higher.
-We recommend running it on NVMe interface SSDs, and network disks with POSIX file system interfaces and excellent performance can also be used.
+guance-storage uses a structure similar to an LSM Tree in its storage design, not heavily dependent on disk random write performance.
+The write portion mainly relies on sequential read/write, while the query portion depends on random access.
+When selecting disks, as long as the sequential write bandwidth is sufficient and stable, it can support enough writes; if the random access performance is good, then the query performance will be high.
+We recommend running it on NVMe interface SSDs, but network disks with POSIX file system interfaces and excellent performance can also be used.

-guance-storage has minimal in-process state, primarily saving some query caches and temporarily stored data in memory.
-Data written is temporarily stored in the process's memory for 1 second before being immediately written to disk, without a WAL-like design.
-Therefore, if guance-storage crashes and restarts without high availability, it may lead to data loss of about 1 second.
-After that, the process will complete startup within 10 seconds, during which there will be a brief unavailability.
-If multiple nodes restart sequentially, this would not cause significant fluctuations in overall write performance.
+There isn't much internal state in the guance-storage process, mainly some query caches and temporarily stored unwritten data in memory.
+Data written will be temporarily stored in the process's memory for 1 second and then immediately written to the disk, without a WAL-like design.
+Therefore, if guance-storage crashes and restarts without high availability, there may be data loss within approximately 1 second, and the process will complete startup within 10 seconds, during which there will be a brief unavailability.
+However, when rotating several nodes for restarts, this actually does not cause noticeable fluctuations in the overall write volume.

-Each component in the cluster automatically detects the current runtime environment and configures the number of concurrent processes and available memory space based on cgroup limits.
-In most cases, no parameter tuning is required.
-During operation, the process attempts to use more memory to save cache data for writes and queries, which may continue to grow but will not cause OOM.
+Each component of the cluster automatically determines the current runtime environment and configures the concurrency number and available memory space within the process based on cgroup restrictions.
+In most cases, there is no need to optimize runtime parameters.
+During operation, the process attempts to use more memory to store cache data for writes and queries, and this memory usage may continue to grow but will not lead to OOM.

 High Availability Solution

-High availability guarantees have boundaries.
-When unlimited high availability is required, it may incur endless costs.
-We should prepare our high availability solution within the promised SLA according to the cost.
-Currently, in the deployment version, we do not provide high availability guarantees, meaning we do not guarantee monthly uptime.
-In such cases, automatic recovery using Kubernetes is sufficient if a single machine fails.
+High availability has boundaries.
+When requiring unlimited high availability capabilities, it may also add endless costs.
+We should prepare our high availability solution according to the SLA commitment within the cost.
+And currently, we do not have a high availability commitment in the deployment version, i.e., we do not guarantee the available time each month.
+In such cases, if a single machine failure occurs, using Kubernetes for automatic recovery is sufficient.

-However, databases generally have an implicit data persistence guarantee close to 100%, i.e., successfully written data must not be lost.
-The following sections discuss how to ensure data persistence.
+However, databases generally have an implicit data persistence guarantee close to 100%, meaning that successfully written data is guaranteed not to be lost.
+Below, we will primarily discuss how to ensure data persistence.

-As mentioned in the above architecture, writes are sharded based on the hash of metrics themselves, ensuring that a single metric is always written to the same data node across different time spans.
-This ensures better write performance and higher storage compression rates.
-However, this leads to the issue of no data redundancy, posing a risk of data loss when a single machine fails.
+As mentioned in the aforementioned architecture, the current write operation is sharded based on the Hash of the metric itself, ensuring that a single metric is written into the same data node across different time spans, thereby ensuring excellent write performance and a higher storage compression rate.
+However, the issue here is that the data itself lacks redundancy, and there is a risk of data loss when a single machine fails.

 1. Use cloud disks.
-Cloud disk data persistence is guaranteed by the cloud provider, so no additional action is needed.
+The data persistence of cloud disks is guaranteed by the cloud provider, so we don't need to do anything.

 2. Use physical disks.
-Since physical disks have a risk of damage, redundant writes are performed at a higher level.
+When customers use physical disks, due to the risk of disk damage, we perform redundant writes at the upper layer.

-Redundant writes are enabled on guance-insert with the parameter -replicationFactor=N. After enabling, each write will be simultaneously written to N nodes, ensuring that the data can still be queried and used normally even if N-1 storage nodes are unavailable.
-The cluster needs to ensure at least 2*N-1 storage node instances, where N is the number of replicas, and storage nodes themselves do not perceive the number of data replicas.
+Redundant writes are enabled on guance-insert, with the parameter -replicationFactor=N. After enabling, each piece of written data will be simultaneously written to N nodes by guance-insert, ensuring that the stored data can still be queried and used normally even if N-1 storage nodes are unavailable.
+The cluster needs to ensure at least 2*N-1 instances of storage nodes, where N is the number of replicas, and the storage nodes themselves are unaware of the number of data replicas.

-The number of replicas N should be calculated based on the probability of disk failure, which depends on actual workload pressure, disk type, and storage granularity.
-Assuming the probability of single-node disk failure is K and these are independent events, assuming the data persistence guarantee is 99.9999999%, the number of replicas N should satisfy N ≥ log(1 - K) / log(1 - 99.9999999%).
+The number of replicas N needs to be calculated based on the probability of disk failure, which is related to actual workload, disk type, and storage granularity.
+Assuming the probability of disk failure per node is K and they are independent events, assuming we guarantee a data persistence rate of 99.9999999%, the number of replicas N should satisfy N ≥ log(1 - K) / log(1 - 99.9999999%).

-When multi-replica writing is enabled, deduplication parameters -dedup.minScrapeInterval=1ms need to be enabled on guance-select.
-Each query on guance-select concurrently reads data from all storage nodes and de-duplicates data with intervals less than 1ms, ultimately ensuring all query results remain unchanged.
+When multi-replica writes are enabled, the deduplication parameter -dedup.minScrapeInterval=1ms must be enabled on guance-select.
+Each query on guance-select concurrently reads data from all storage nodes and deduplicates data with intervals less than 1ms, ultimately ensuring that all query results remain unchanged.

-Note that multi-replica writes and queries increase CPU, RAM, disk space, and network bandwidth usage, increasing by the number of replicas N. Since guance-insert stores N copies of input data on different guance-storage nodes, guance-select needs to de-duplicate replicated data during queries, leading to a decrease in query performance compared to non-replicated mode.
-Therefore, using cloud disks is generally more economical and offers better performance.
+Note that multi-replica writes and query operations increase additional CPU, RAM, disk space, and network bandwidth usage, increasing by a factor of the number of replicas N. Since guance-insert stores N replicas of input data on different guance-storage nodes, and guance-select needs to deduplicate replicated data from guance-storage nodes during queries, the query performance compared to non-replicated mode will decrease.
+Therefore, generally speaking, using cloud disks is more economical and better in terms of performance.

 Capacity Planning

-Different active sequence numbers, new metric addition rates, query QPS, and query complexity can result in varying cluster performance.
-Initially, you can set up with preset configurations and adjust resources based on actual customer scenarios.
-Accurate storage space estimation should be planned by multiplying the daily storage space usage by the data retention period.
+Different numbers of active sequences, new metric creation rates, query QPS, and query complexity will result in varying cluster performances.
+In actual scenarios, you can first set up with preset configurations and then adjust resources based on customer requirements.
+Accurate storage space estimation should also be planned by multiplying the daily storage space usage of the current customer by the data retention period.

-1. Reserve at least 50% memory for all components to handle sudden writes and avoid OOM.
+1. All components should reserve at least 50% of memory to handle sudden write bursts and avoid OOM.

-2. Reserve at least 50% CPU for all components to prevent slow writes and queries due to sudden spikes.
+2. All components should reserve at least 50% of CPU to avoid slow writes and slow queries caused by sudden write bursts.

-3. Reserve 20% storage space for guance-storage nodes, and manually specify the -storage.minFreeDiskSpaceBytes parameter to reserve space to avoid completely filling the disk.
-Once storage space runs out, guance-storage will switch to read-only mode.
+3. Reserve 20% of storage space on guance-storage nodes.
+Additionally, you can manually specify the -storage.minFreeDiskSpaceBytes parameter to reserve space and prevent the disk from being completely filled.
+Once there is no available storage space left, guance-storage will switch to read-only mode.

-Based on general load scenarios, here are some specific capacity configuration recommendations, already leaving some buffer:
+Based on a relatively common load scenario, we provide some specific capacity configuration recommendations, which already include a buffer:

-For 1 million time series, assuming each time series writes every 10 seconds, resulting in a real-time write QPS of 100,000/s and a query QPS of around 100, with data retained for 1 month.
+For example, with 1 million time series, assuming each time series writes once every 10 seconds, the real-time write QPS would be 100,000/s, and the query QPS would be around 100, with data retained for 1 month.

-Without multi-replica writes, the total resource requirements for the cluster are:
+Without enabling multi-replica writes, the total resource usage required by the cluster is:

-In actual deployment, you can linearly increase or reduce the above resource scales based on 1 million time series.
-When deploying multiple instances of components, you can distribute the resource usage according to the number of instances.
-By default, guance-select, guance-insert, and guance-storage can each start 2 instances.
+In actual deployment processes, you can linearly increase or reduce the above resource scales based on 1 million time series as the baseline.
+When deploying multiple instances of components, the above resource usage can be distributed according to the number of instances.
+By default, guance-select, guance-insert, and guance-storage can each enable 2 instances.

 InfluxDB